wearep3r/apollo/README.md

 [[_TOC_]]

 # Overview
-This repository contains the code for MBIOs Cloud Platform.
+This repository contains the code for the zero Cloud Platform.
 The code composes of a variety of mechanisms and tools that, together, build a Docker Swarm Based Platform and Backplane for modern Microservice deployments.
 The platform additionally features a distributed Storage Layer implemented with `Storidge`, spanning across Workers and Managers.

 As of now (2020-01-15) the platform consists of 7 nodes (3 Swarm Managers, 2 Swarm Workers and 2 Satellite Nodes fulfilling operational duties) and is deployed to Digital Ocean.